arda-guler/KoeriMei/README.md

 V - update data (The program automatically loads latest data at start, you shouldn't need to use this.)

-B - export latest earthquake data to .txt for later reference
+N - export latest earthquake data to .txt for later reference